samanthacsik/strava-dashboard/README.md

 ## License

-The source code for this dashboard is licensed under the MIT license, which you can find in the [LICENSE file](https://github.com/samanthacsik/strava-dashboard/blob/main/LICENSE).
+The source code for this dashboard is licensed under the [MIT license](https://github.com/samanthacsik/strava-dashboard/blob/main/LICENSE).